 5) Schedule your workouts

+Schedule your exercise hour into your daily schedule so that you don’t miss it.
+You want your runs to become regular part of your routine rather than a chore.
+Ideally stick to the same times and days week to week so that you form a habit.
 However, if your schedule changes week to week then try to make sure that spend 1 hour on a Sunday planning your week and scheduling your runs.

 6) Invest in good gear

 You will need a good pair of running shoes to help you prevent injuries.
 You will need to go to a specialist running shop.
 They will look at how you run and recommend the best pair of shoes for you to reduce your injury risk.
 If you are running in the summer the type of material that your shirts are made from make a big difference.
 Some tops are better at removing sweat than others.
 In the long run this will help you stay cooler.
 If it is cold make sure you get some thermal clothes for the winter, and some high vis clothes in case you are running at night time.

 7) Measure your progress

 If you are not assessing, then your guessing.
 Take the guess work out of your runs by keeping track of what you are doing.
 Failing to measure your progress is like travelling with no map or navigational system.
 You have the destination, which is to do a 5k, but how do you know if you are close to your destination if you are not checking your progress?